bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - 'datasetSemicolon' => CSV file with ";" as separator and no header
 - 'datasetSemicolonWithHeader' => CSV file with ";" as separator and with header

+**WARNING** In case your last cell is empty (a line that ends with ',' or ';'), add a "space" so that cell is taken into account

 #### Use placeholders in test description ####

 With TestNG, it's possible to declare a test description inside the @Test annotation